WooCommerce Custom Fields: How to Create & Display

 - Next, go back to the product table shortcode.
 It’s time to choose your columns and show the WooCommerce custom fields in the table.
 To do this, you need to add

-columns=""to the shortcode.
+columns=""to the shortcode (or you can choose columns globally on the plugin settings page).
 Between the quotation marks, you need to list the columns to include in the table.
 The knowledge base contains the full list of available columns.
 To add a custom field column, you need to add

 cf:followed by the custom field name that you created earlier.